pola-rs/polars-xdt/docs/installation.rst

 First, you need to `install Polars <https://pola-rs.github.io/polars/user-guide/installation/>`_.

-Then, you'll need to install `polars-tse`:
+Then, you'll need to install `polars-ts`:

 .. code-block::

-    pip install polars-tse
+    pip install polars-ts

 Then, if you can run

 .. code-block::

     from datetime import date
-    import polars_tse as pts
+    import polars_ts as pts

     print(pts.date_range(date(2023, 1, 1), date(2023, 1, 10), eager=True))